NexInfinite/hivenpy/README.md

 Welcome to the unofficial hivenpy api wrapper.
 So far we only have self bots as bot account aren't made yet.
 This is a work in progress project made by NexInfinite, CanCodes, and Xenen.

+> Please not that this is in beta and is not fully complete!

 # How to use

 ### Installation